 Weeks since injury Rehabilitation plan 0-2 ✓ Wear sling for comfort only. ✓ Take your arm out of the sling and practise moving the elbow (see below). ✓ Do the exercise below every hour in the daytime.
 You can start straight away.
-2-6 Try not to use the sling and do normal light activities with the arm.
-Don't lift more than the weight of a cup of tea for six weeks.
-Continue with the exercises until you have your full range of movement.
-6 -12 ✓ The fracture will be healed ✓ Resume normal, day-to-day, activities but be guided by any pain you get. ✗ Heavy tasks may cause discomfort.
-12 If you are still experiencing significant pain and stiffness then please contact us for further consultation.
+2-6 ✓ Try not to use the sling and do normal light activities with the arm. ✗ Don't lifting more than the weight of a cup of tea for six weeks. ✓ Continue with the exercises.
+6 -12 The fracture will be healed Resume normal, day-to-day, activities but be guided by any pain you get.
+Heavy tasks may cause discomfort.